bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 > The tension between oversmoothing and overfitting is an instance of the bias-variance trade-off, a ubiquitous problem in statistical model fitting.
 Variance refers to the modeling error that occurs because of the choice of training data; that is, if you were to choose a different set of training data, the resulting model would be different.
 Bias refers to the modeling error that occurs because you have not properly identified the underlying real-world scenario; this error would not disappear if you simply added more training data.
 When a flexible model is overfit, the variance increases.
 You can reduce this by using a simpler model, but the bias may increase due to the loss of flexibility in modeling the real underlying situation.
 A general approach to handling this trade-off is through crossvalidation.

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+### What is the Brier Score?
+> Although the ROC curve assesses how well the algorithm separates the groups, and the calibration plot checks whether the probabilities actually correspond to what they claim, the ideal would be to find a simple composite measure that combines these two aspects into a single number that we could then use to compare algorithms.
+Fortunately, meteorologists in the 1950s discovered exactly how to do this.
+If we were predicting a numerical quantity, such as tomorrow’s temperature at noon in a given place, accuracy would generally be summarized by the error — the difference between the observed temperature and the predicted one.
+The usual way to summarize error over a series of days is the mean squared error (MSE) — the average of the squared errors—analogous to the least-squares criterion we saw used in regression analysis.
+The trick for probabilities is to use the same mean-squared-error criterion we use when predicting a quantity, assigning the value 1 to a future observation of “rain” and the value 0 to “no rain.”
+The average of the squared errors is known as the Brier score, in honor of meteorologist Glenn Brier, who described the method in 1950.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is a Population?
 > A population can be thought of as a physical group of individuals, but also as the provider of the probability distribution for a random observation drawn from that population.
 Populations can be summarized through parameters that mirror the statistical synthesis of the sample data.